notFranciscoG/app-dev./README.md

 | Winona Ryder         | Joyce Byers      |
 | David Harbour        | Jim Hopper       |

-## **Key Themes**
+## Key Themes

-- **Friendship and Loyalty**: The bond between friends is central to the show's narrative.
+- Friendship and Loyalty: The bond between friends is central to the show's narrative.
-- **Nostalgia and Pop Culture**: The series is filled with references to '80s movies, music, and culture.
+- Nostalgia and Pop Culture: The series is filled with references to '80s movies, music, and culture.
-- **Courage and Sacrifice**: Characters often face their fears and make sacrifices for the greater good.
+- Courage and Sacrifice: Characters often face their fears and make sacrifices for the greater good.

-## **Favorite Episodes**
+## Favorite Episodes

-1. **"The Vanishing of Will Byers"**: The mysterious disappearance that kicks off the series.
+1. "The Vanishing of Will Byers": The mysterious disappearance that kicks off the series.
-2. **"The Mind Flayer"**: A thrilling showdown with a dangerous creature from the Upside Down.
+2. "The Mind Flayer": A thrilling showdown with a dangerous creature from the Upside Down.
-3. **"The Battle of Starcourt"**: An epic finale with intense action and emotional moments.
+3. "The Battle of Starcourt": An epic finale with intense action and emotional moments.